stendahls/Yggdrasil/README.md

 ### MultipartRequest

-The `MultipartFormDataRequestType` protocol and the corresponding MultipartFormDataRequest can be used to create a multipart file request to upload for example images or other binary data.
+The `MultipartFormDataRequestType` protocol and the corresponding `MultipartFormDataRequest` struct can be used to create a multipart file request to upload for example images or other binary data.
 It inherits from `RequestType` and adds data, dataName and mimeType  properties.

 ```swift
 let multipartEndpoint = Endpoint(baseUrl: "https://httpbin.org",